-December has rolled around once again and once again London is filled with more Christmas Lights, Christmas Trees and Christmas Markets than we could ever imagine!
-It really is the most wonderful time of the year in London in December!
+As soon as November rolls around London is filled with more Christmas Lights, Christmas Trees and Christmas Markets than you could ever imagine!
+It really is the most wonderful time of the year in London at Christmas!

-My Brother and Sister came to visit me on Saturday; they don’t live in London and don’t visit London that often.
-They wanted to get into the Christmas spirit as much as I did, so I knew I had to take them to the best of what London has to offer in a just a few hours.
+Updated for 2018: Last Christmas my Brother and Sister came to visit me on a Saturday in December, they don’t live in London and don’t visit London that often.
+They wanted to get into the Christmas spirit as much as I did so I knew I had to take them to the best of what London has to offer in a just a few hours.
 When visitlondon.com challenged me to plan the perfect festive day out using the Visit London app, the timing was perfect!

 We ended up seeing so much and we managed to see it all by foot once we were at our starting location of the Southbank Centre which I was really happy with.
 London is a big city but it’s good to remember, even for us that live here, that it’s also very walkable and taking the tube can mean missing out on gems in between stations.